apamaldev/apamaldev/README.md

 ### Hi there 👋

-I'm a passionate UI/UX designer driven by crafting technology solutions that address social impact, sustainability, and accessibility challenges.
+I'm a UI/UX designer driven by crafting technology solutions that address social impact, sustainability, and accessibility challenges.
 I leverage my skills in both design and machine learning to create user-centered solutions that make a positive difference in the world.

 My expertise:
 UI/UX Design: User research, information architecture, prototyping, interaction design, visual design, accessibility best practices.